tarun010/quoridor/README.md

-A Java clone of the [Quoridor](https://en.wikipedia.org/wiki/Quoridor) game that my friends and I created.
+A clone of the [Quoridor](https://en.wikipedia.org/wiki/Quoridor) game that my friends and I created.
+Written in Java